dojoengine/dojo/crates/katana/core/contracts/messaging/README.md

 How to run the scripts:

--   Starts Anvil in a terminal.
+-   Start Anvil in a terminal.
--   Starts Katana in an other terminal on default port 5050 with the messaging configuration that is inside the:
+-   Start Katana in an other terminal on default port 5050 with the messaging configuration that is inside the:
     `katana --messaging ~/dojo/crates/katana/core/contracts/messaging/anvil.messaging.json`
 -   Open an other terminal and `cd ~/dojo/crates/katana/core/contracts/messaging`.